ubc-subbots/software-start-here/README.md

 * [Clion](https://www.jetbrains.com/clion/) (can be tedious to setup, requires an account)
 * [VS Code](https://code.visualstudio.com/) (strenuous setup but very powerful IDE)

+### Minor troubleshooting
+* If you get:
+* docker: Error response from daemon: Conflict.
+The container name "/ubc_subbots" is already in use by container "ba09d34e252debcbbff86e893e2396195996d24a7aa4be900e704f67091e0a20".
+You have to remove (or rename) that container to be able to reuse that name.
+See 'docker run --help'.
+* Run `docker rm ubc_subbots`
 # Git command line tools

 To use Git from the linux command line, follow the install [here](https://linuxize.com/post/how-to-install-git-on-ubuntu-20-04/)